ubernostrum/django-registration/docs/faq.rst

     django-registration is offered under a three-clause BSD-style license; this is `an OSI-approved open-source license
     <http://www.opensource.org/licenses/bsd-license.php>`_, and allows
-    you a large degree of freedom in modifiying and redistributing the code.
+    you a large degree of freedom in modifying and redistributing the code.
 For the full terms, see the file ``LICENSE`` which came with your copy of django-registration; if you did not receive a copy of this file, you can view it online at